Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/29_TCP_IP.rst

 Sketch
 ======================

-Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP8266/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
+Move the program folder "Freenove_Ultimate_Starter_Kit_for_ESP8266/Python/Python_Codes" to disk(D) in advance with the path of "D:/Micropython_Codes".

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “29.2_TCP_as_Server” and double click “TCP_as_Server.py”.
+Open "Thonny", click "This computer" -> "D:" -> "Micropython_Codes" -> "29.2_TCP_as_Server" and double click "TCP_as_Server.py".

-Before clicking “Run current script”, please modify the name and password of your router shown in the box below.
+Before clicking "Run current script", please modify the name and password of your router shown in the box below.

 TCP_as_Server
 -----------------------